MartinBradbury/science_quiz/README.md

 ![questions](assets/images/queschange2.webp)

 ### Random Answer Order Generation
-*   The answers will appear in a random order for each question every time the test is appenpted.
+*   The answers will appear in a random order for each question every time the test is attempted.
 This ensures the user does not just learn the sequence of answers.
 ![answers](assets/images/anschange.webp)
 ![answers](assets/images/anschange2.webp)

 ## Features Left To Implement and Future Development
 ### Below are features that I would like to integrate into the project:
 *   Greater selection of questions and / or the use of an API to generate the questions.
 *   Submit test result section.
-This will be very useful as a teacher if the students are able to submit their answers dirtectly to me and those answers could be tabilated.
+This will be very useful as a teacher if the students are able to submit their answers directly to me and those answers could be tabulated.
-*   Multiple topics for the suudents to choose from throughout the whole A level Biology specification.
+*   Multiple topics for the students to choose from throughout the whole A level Biology specification.
-*   Level of difficulty questions that the student can select which will inturn dictate the damand of the questions being asked.
+*   Level of difficulty questions that the student can select which will in turn dictate the demand of the questions being asked.
-*   Responsive test design which selects the next question based on the success of the student in the provious few questions.
+*   Responsive test design which selects the next question based on the success of the student in the previous few questions.

 ## Wireframes

 *   Main page:
 [Design](assets/images/home.webp)
 *   Instructions:
 [Design](assets/images/instructions.webp)
 *   Test Area:
 [Design](assets/images/questions.webp)
 *   Results Area:
 [Design](assets/images/results.webp)

 ## Framework, Languages and Programs Used